 GSNR will also selectively source feedstock from otherwise unmerchantable residual material generated by third-party timber harvest and forest management operations.
-This material is currently often burned in place, or left to decay causing fire risk.
+This material is currently often burned in place or left to decay, causing fire risk.
 Only operations meeting heightened environmental standards, including completion of CEQA, NEPA, or similar review, will be eligible to supply residual feedstock to GSNR.

 GSNR's forest management projects and residuals procurement will be subject to extensive constraints and project design features to minimize the possibility of environmental impact.
 These include restrictions on both the locations from which material may be removed (e.g., excluding wild and scenic rivers and roadless areas), and the manner in which removal operations are conducted.
-These measures are described in detail in Chapter 2 of the Draft Environmental Impact Report for the project.